-The project has always had a community focus, demonstrated by the large number of volunteers involved (over 650 volunteers).
-This ethos extended to working with groups such as Youth Offenders, Princes Trust, Duke of Edinburgh and local schools to provide work placements, providing real life experience in heritage, retail, site management and tourism.
-So far, over the last 23 months we have hosted 84 individuals through this scheme.
+The project has always had a community focus, demonstrated by the large number of volunteers involved (over 450 volunteers).
+This ethos extended to working with groups such as Youth Offenders, the Probation Service, Prince’s Trust, Duke of Edinburgh and local schools to provide work placements, providing real life experience in heritage, retail, site management and tourism.
+So far we have hosted 131 individuals through this scheme.

 Volunteers are encouraged to get involved with creating habitats in the gardens and looking after them.
 This has included CSR days for a range of local businesses and groups.
 Princes Trust ran a project for NEETS based around the planting in the International Peace Garden.

 Our volunteers have access to a huge range of courses and training from Tour Guiding to First Aid, from Barista training to producing archival metadata.
 Over the last 5 years of the project we have provided over 1,900 training opportunities.
 To find out about becoming a volunteer, click here

 In addition, we run a community choir and orchestra who have had opportunities to perform at major events at the centre, including the televised opening.
 The project funds the Music Director and provides rehearsal space and refreshments.
 They now include 96 performers of all ages and backgrounds.
 The IBCC Music team now perform in theatres and schools across the county in addition to their events at the Centre.

 Before opening the Centre the project had welcomed over 20,000 people to the site through a programme of Open Days and tours.
 People were able to watch the progress of the build from the site.